24/7 dispatch callback | South Bend service coverage

 Representative response media

-Examples of the kind of field conditions and controlled cleanup workflow we plan for in South Bend.
+Examples of the kinds of conditions we plan for in South Bend.

-Representative FEMA storm-loss scene showing why temporary protection and roof-intrusion planning need to happen fast.
+Representative storm-loss scene showing why temporary protection and roof-intrusion planning need to happen fast.

 Storm-driven structural damage

-Representative FEMA storm-loss scene showing why temporary protection and roof-intrusion planning need to happen fast.
+Representative storm-loss scene showing why temporary protection and roof-intrusion planning need to happen fast.

-EPA moisture-damage image illustrating how quickly water exposure expands from a visible event into wall, floor, and basement issues.
+Representative moisture-damage image showing how quickly water exposure can expand from a visible event into wall, floor, and basement issues.

 Standing water and moisture spread

-EPA moisture-damage image illustrating how quickly water exposure expands from a visible event into wall, floor, and basement issues.
+Representative moisture-damage image showing how quickly water exposure can expand from a visible event into wall, floor, and basement issues.

-EPA response image showing the kind of controlled drying setup used after extraction and selective demolition.
+Representative dry-out image showing the kind of controlled equipment setup used after extraction and selective demolition.

 Dry-out and equipment phase

-EPA response image showing the kind of controlled drying setup used after extraction and selective demolition.
+Representative dry-out image showing the kind of controlled equipment setup used after extraction and selective demolition.

 Trust signals